 - Do I frequently make excuses for the way my house looks?

 - Am I embarrassed by the appearance of my house?
 Are other family members (husband or children) embarrassed by how the house looks?
 Do they hesitate to have company over?
+Is the state of the house a source of conflict?

 - Do I have sentimental items stored away where they’ll be ruined or deteriorate?
 If these items are so important, why am I not taking better care of them?
 We need to quit saving the good stuff for later – use it now!